shiminxst/shiminxst.github.io/_teaching/2026-spring-CSCE500.md

 - Study common data structures and algorithms.
 - Understand the design principles and efficiencies of various algorithms.
-- Gain hands-on experiences to design algorithms to solve practical problems.
+- Gain hands-on experiences to design algorithms to solve practicle problems.

 Prerequisites
 ======